Dryers

 Industrial Dryers Images, Diagrams and Visual Concepts

-Industrial dryer are high powered device designed to remove moisture from machinery, products, materials, food products, and mixtures.
+Industrial dryers are high-powered process systems designed to remove moisture from products, materials, components, food items, and mixed feed streams in controlled manufacturing environments.

 Freeze Dryer